 NEC Rules for Supporting Coaxial Cable (CATV) in Installations

 Properly supporting coaxial cable is not just about neatness; it’s a critical safety and performance requirement governed by the National Electrical Code (NEC).
 For any journeyman electrician or master electrician working with CATV or other low voltage systems, understanding these rules is essential for a compliant and reliable installation.
 According to NEC Article 820, coaxial cable installations must be performed in a professional and skillful manner, ensuring the cable is protected from physical damage and does not create a hazard.
-Key principles involve using independent supports, maintaining separation from power conductors, and respecting the cable’s minimum bend radius.
-Adhering to the nec code book ensures that the coaxial cable system performs optimally without interference and, most importantly, protects people and property from potential electrical and fire hazards.
+Key principles involve using independent supports, maintaining separation from power conductors when required by the code, and respecting the cable manufacturer’s bend-radius and installation instructions.
+Adhering to the NEC ensures that the coaxial cable system performs optimally without interference and, most importantly, protects people and property from potential electrical and fire hazards.
 This involves specific rules for securing cables, grounding, and dealing with legacy wiring.

 The Foundation: NEC Article 820 and Workmanlike Installation